ipfs-inactive/blog/content/post/39-go-libp2p-6.0.0.md

 ### Notifications

-This release brings performance improvements.

-We've also made changes to the ordering guarantees of libp2p connect/disconnect events:
+This release brings performance improvements and simple ordering guarantees for connect/disconnect events:

 1. For any given connection/stream, libp2p will wait for all connect/open event
    handlers to finish exit before triggering a disconnect/close event for the